A Comprehensive Review of Regulatory Procedures for New Drug Applications (NDAs) / Biologics License Applications (BLAs) in the US

 - Interact appropriately with the FDA during all phases of drug development

-Participants will complete a knowledge check at the end of the course and will be provided with feedback to ensure learning objectives are attained.
+Participants will complete a knowledge check at the end of the course to ensure learning objectives are attained.

 Plan Your Team's Professional Development